Strength & Neuromuscular Conditioning for Rehabilitation – Level 2

 The Cross-Education effect: how to train the opposite, unjured limb to promote strength gains in the injured limb

-Non-Concurrent Rehabilitation: the utility and methods of separating strength and endurance rehabilitation exericse to minimise the interference effect and enhance clinical gains for no net cost in time or resources1
+Non-Concurrent Rehabilitation: the utility and methods of separating strength and endurance rehabilitation exercise to minimise the interference effect and enhance clinical gains for no net cost in time or resources

 …and be prepared for some high-intensity exercise in the practical sessions for those willing volunteers